 Coconut oil is another great oil to use.
 It is solid at room temperature, so it is easy to transport and easy to find.
 The waxy solid melts with body heat and is absorbed slowly by the body as a moisturiser.
 See our blog going nutty for coconut oil.
 The oil is natural so no added chemicals and has its own sensual aroma.
 Coconut oil soaks in slowly which means like the massage oils allows the masseur to re-work muscle groups without applying more oil.

 Every type of oil has its benefits, advantages and effect on the massage.
-Our Manchester or London Adonis masseur’s use a base oil with essential oils or coconut oil.
+Our Manchester Adonis masseur’s use a base oil with essential oils or coconut oil.
 Ask next time you book what blend we have created and the affects it has on the body, mind and soul.